Dave Williams (wide receiver)

-Following his pro football career, Williams has been an executive working in property management for more than four decades.
+Following his pro football career, Williams was an executive working in property management for more than four decades.
 He helped to establish a church on Kauai in 2001, which met in a tent until the North Shore Christian Church building was completed in 2014.

 Early life and education

 Born in Cedar Rapids, Iowa, Williams was the fourth of seven children of Joseph Laverne Williams and Cleo Maye (née Hill) Williams.
 His family moved in the winter of 1951–1952 to Tacoma, Washington, where they lived near his paternal grandparents.